bugbiteme/hello-spring/README.md

 # hello-spring

-This is a very basic "Hello World!" web app using the Spring Boot java frameork:
+This is a simple "Hello World!" web app using the Spring Boot java framework:
 [http://spring.io](http://spring.io).

 I intended **hello-spring** to be used with OpenShift workshops, but this can be used however you want.

 This project also demonstrates JUnit testing.

-This README file will provide instructions for building and running the service locally, as well as instructions for deploying to OpenShift using S2I (source to image) and other methods.
+This README file will provide instructions for building and running the service locally, as well as instructions for deploying to OpenShift using S2I (source to image) and setting up a build pipeline.

 *On a side note, you can easily spin up a Spring Boot project yourself from scratch by using the ["SPRING INITIALIZR"](http://start.spring.io).
 This will generate the maven pom.xml file and initial project directory structure that can compile and run right away, including setup for JUnit testing, which is demonstrated here in `hello-spring`.*